-- i. the request to erect a memorial stone to the Korean War in Ballyclare War Memorial Park at an approximate cost of £1,800. - ii. the request from the UDR Association to erect a memorial to fallen UDR colleagues in the vicinity of the Antrim Town War Memorial at no cost to the Council.
+Proposed by Alderman Girvan Seconded by Councillor Clarke and agreed that i. a memorial stone is erected to the Korean War in Ballyclare War Memorial Park at an approximate cost of £1,800.

+ii. the UDR Association erect a memorial to fallen UDR colleagues in the vicinity of the Antrim Town War Memorial at no cost to the Council.